gitwyrm/idleyou/README.md

 ## Creating a mod

-Create a new folder for your mod in `~/Documents/IdleYou/scripts`, lets' call it `firefighter` since our example mod adds a firefighter job to the game.
+Create a new folder for your mod in `~/Documents/IdleYou/mods`, lets' call it `firefighter` since our example mod adds a firefighter job to the game.
+Create two subfolders, scripts and images.

-In that folder `~/Documents/IdleYou/scripts/firefighter`, create one or more .txt files that contain your mod's script.
-The files get all concatenated together, so you can split everything up in as many files as you like.
+In the folder `~/Documents/IdleYou/mods/firefighter/scripts`, create one or more .txt files that contain your mod's script.
+The files get all concatenated together, so you can split everything up in as many files as you like to organize the script code however you want.

-If your mod has images, put them in `~/Documents/IdleYou/images/firefighter`.
-When you show an image with `! show image.png`, you don't need to add `firefighter` to the path, that is automatically added and inferred from the name of the folder.
-That's why both folders, the one inside images and the one inside scripts, should use the same name, `firefighter`.
+If your mod has images, put them in `~/Documents/IdleYou/mods/firefighter/images`.
+When you show an image with `! show image.png`, you don't need to add `firefighter/images` to the path, that is automatically added and inferred from the name of the mod's folder.